jefdewitt/gulp/README.md

 ##Dependencies##

-**browser-sync** - testing site/app across multipled devices simultaneously and auto-refresh on css file changes.
+**browser-sync** - testing site/app across multiple devices simultaneously and auto-refresh on css file changes.

 **childprocess** - Module to support Multiple Process Code Coverage with istanbul.
-I don't really know what that is but I use to serve up the Jekyll site in leu of the Terminal command `jekyll serve` that is commmonly used for local Jekyll development.
+I don't really know what that is but I use to serve up the Jekyll site in lieu of the Terminal command `jekyll serve` that is commmonly used for local Jekyll development.

 **gulp-concat** - Concatenates multiple files together into a single source.